MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-correct-cancel-unpaid-purchase-invoices.md

     A purchase credit memo is automatically created and posted to void the initial posted purchase invoice.
 The **Cancelled** field on the initial posted purchase invoice is changed to **Yes**.
 4. Choose **Show Corrective Credit Memo** to view the posted purchase credit memo that voids the initial posted purchase invoice.

+### <a name="partial-invoice-posting-also-supported"></a>Partial Invoice Posting also Supported
+If the cancellation is related to a partial invoice posting, then the originating purchase order line is updated to reflect the cancelled invoiced quantity.
+The **Qty. to Invoice** and **Qty.
+Invoiced** fields on the related purchase order line are reset to the values before the partial posting.

 ## <a name="see-also"></a>See Also
 [Purchasing](purchasing-manage-purchasing.md)